-This required field asks instructors to record any requirements you have about when the SDS student/s take the test.
-You may simply list a date and start time here.
+This required field asks instructors to record any requirements they may have for the student(s) taking the test.
+Here, you may simply list the date and start time.
 However, we left this field open for a variety of answers because instructors have a wide variety of parameters regarding how and when their tests are administered.

 Why do you ask for a PDF attachment?

 We find that PDFs are the most reliable way to ensure that formatting, spacing, page breaks, and symbols will print correctly.
 We will accept tests in other formats and notify you if we find noticeable errors upon printing.